coleifer/huey/docs/api.rst

         are provided, then the handler is disconnected from any signals it may have been connected to.

+    .. py:method:: notify_interrupted_tasks()

+        Emit ``SIGNAL_INTERRUPTED`` for every task that is currently being executed (i.e. in-flight).
+This is called automatically by the consumer during shutdown.
+Application code should not normally need to call this method directly, but it is available for custom consumer implementations or advanced testing.

+        Tasks are tracked from the moment execution begins until execution completes (or fails).
+If the consumer is killed mid-task, those tasks remain in the ``_tasks_in_flight`` set, and this method emits ``SIGNAL_INTERRUPTED`` for each one.

     .. py:method:: enqueue(task)

         :param task: a :py:class:`Task` instance, a :py:class:`group`, or a